Fire protecting structural steelwork

 Where periods of fire resistance greater than 60 minutes are required, only the exposed bottom flange or plate or the beam requires protection.
 The section factor is calculated on the basis of the heated perimeter of the bottom flange or plate.

-Sixty minutes fire resistance can be achieved for columns when normal weight, poured concrete is fixed between the flanges by shear connectors attached to the web.
+Sixty minutes fire resistance can be achieved for columns when normal weight concrete is cast between the flanges and connected by shear connectors attached to the web.
 The concrete is retained by a web stiffener fixed at the bottom of the connection zone.

 The load carrying capacity of the concrete is ignored in the design of the columns but in fire, as the exposed steel weakens at high temperatures, the load carried by the flanges is progressively transferred to the concrete.
 This provides stability for periods of fire resistance up to 60 minutes .
 The connection zone is fire protected along with the beam.
 Guidance is available in the Steel Construction Institute publication SCI P124.

-This is a form of construction which has been introduced to the UK by the publication of BS EN 1994-1-2, which describes the systems and also includes tabulated design guidance.
-It consists of steel beams and columns in which fire resistance is achieved by the inclusion of reinforcement between the flanges, held in position by concrete.
+This is a form of construction which has been introduced by the publication of BS EN 1994-1-2, which describes the system and also includes tabulated design guidance.
+It consists of steel beams and columns in which fire resistance is achieved by the addition of reinforced concrete between the member flanges.
 Fire resistance periods up to 120 minutes is achievable on columns using this approach and 180 minutes on beams.
-Guidance is also given on enhancement to full concrete encasement by the inclusion of rebar and up to 240 minutes fire resistance can be achieved.
-However, this requirement is rare in the UK.
+Guidance is also given on full concrete encasement and up to 240 minutes fire resistance can be achieved.

 The great majority of cellular beams are fire protected using thin film intumescent coatings.
 The Association for Specialist Fire Protection (ASFP) and the Steel Construction Institute (SCI) have developed structural models for beams with circular and rectangular web openings.
 These models enable the calculation of the limiting temperature as a function of beam geometry and load.
 This can then be used to determine the correct intumescent coating thickness for the required fire resistance period, based on a section factor calculated using the formula: